pippinbarr/i-shoot/process/Task-List.md

 # Game design

 - Attempt a more formal writing of the system's dynamics (e.g. terrorist spawning, movement, stealth, cover, etc.)

+# Implementation

+- Create every area and allow transitions between them (no descriptions for now)